openvax/neoantigen-vaccine-pipeline/README.md

 #### 3. Create a pipeline outputs directory; this will contain sample-specific pipeline output.

-#### 4. Note that your outputs and reference genomes directory must be recursively world writable:
+#### 4. Note that your outputs and reference genome directory must be recursively world writable:
 ```
-chmod -R a+w <reference genomes dir>
+chmod -R a+w <reference genome dir>
 chmod -R a+w <outputs dir>
 ```
 This is necessary because the Docker pipeline runs as an internal Docker user and not as you, so it needs write privileges.
-Data is modified in the outputs directory as well as in the reference genomes: preparing the reference genome for use by BWA/GATK/etc. will save the results to the genome directory.
+Data is modified in the outputs directory as well as in the reference genome: preparing the reference genome for use by BWA/GATK/etc. will save the results to the genome directory.

 #### 5. Log into Docker Hub to pull the private Docker image.
 ```